Myndex/apca-introduction/analysis.md

 comparison of their mathemetical properties._

 > [!IMPORTANT]
-> In his analsys, xi admits to **no knowledge of the science of visual perception**.
+> In his analysis, xi admits to **no knowledge of the science of visual perception**.
 With this the case, I'd certainly prefer that xi not assert unsupported/uninformed opinions as if they were facts.
-I bring this point up, as it is clear he has basic misunderstandings regarding the field of vieual perception.
-Despite his demonstated lack of understanding, xi's analysis makes a number of unsupported assertions and leaps of logic that serve to mislead the reader.
+I bring this point up, as it is clear he has basic misunderstandings regarding the field of visual perception.
+Despite his demonstrated lack of understanding, xi's analysis makes a number of unsupported assertions and leaps of logic that serve to mislead the reader.
+>
 > ## _Context: The Web Content Accessibility Guidelines (WCAG)_
+>
 > _APCA was developed to address some issues related to contrast in the Web Content Accessibility Guidelines (WCAG).
 WCAG is an official W3C recommendation, a normative part of many laws all over the world, and generally a good read._

 WCAG 2 is _not_ a normative part of "many" laws.
 Internationally, _some_ nations use WCAG 2 as the basis for regulation relating to governmental websites.
 WCAG 2 is not law in the United States except in some narrow areas (25% of airport kiosks must follow WCAG2).
 WCAG 2.0 is part of the 508 government regulations which apply to government web sites and government procurement of certain IT.
 508 has two major exceptions: **1) alternate means**.
 This allows any alternative method other than WCAG to be used, provided it improves actual accessibility, **2) Commercially available**.
-If the technology that follows WCAG 2 is not commercially available, then WCAG does not need to be followed for that specific critera.
+If the technology that follows WCAG 2 is not commercially available, then WCAG does not need to be followed for that specific criteria.

 It is extremely rare for WCAG 2 to be "legally" applied across the board.
-In the United States, the ADA does not specify WCAG 2 as a standard, but does say that sites that are public accomodations must be acccessible — arguably, working for actual accessibility (as opposed to certain arbitrary goal posts) is best practice here.
+In the United States, the ADA does not specify WCAG 2 as a standard, but does say that sites that are public accommodations must be accessible — arguably, working for actual accessibility (as opposed to certain arbitrary goal posts) is best practice here.
 To be noted, the Winn-Dixie case in Florida was **vacated**, meaning it can not be cited/referenced.
 IIRC that _was_ the only Federal case that held support for WCAG 2, but no longer citable.

 The Domino's case regarded if they had to abide by ADA, not WCAG.

+As far as "generally a good read"—WCAG 2 is considered dense, arcane, and confusing by most who are required to use it.

 > _WCAG faces a difficult challenge though: There is no one-size-fits-all solution for accessibility.
 Different humans have different needs, and different situations require different kinds of support._

 This can only be correctly handled with user customization, something that the W3C WAI & AGWG have not ben able to promote or develop.
-Part of the problem with many of the needed acessibility features are rooted in the technology, and outside the control of the author until such technology exists.
+Part of the problem with many of the needed accessibility features are rooted in the technology, and outside the control of the author until such technology exists.

 > _This is also the case in the context of color contrast: vision impairments, ambient light, and screen settings can all have a pronounced impact on